atomicojs/channel/README.md

 ## What is a channel?

-A channel is a sender and receiver that shares information through the DOM's native event system, a channel has the following logic:
+A channel is a sender and a receiver of status through the native event system of the DOM, a channel has the following logic:

 1. Listen to the father's broadcasts.
 2. Generate broadcast for children.